AndrewRadev/blog/about.md

 - [splitjoin](https://github.com/AndrewRadev/splitjoin.vim) lets you switch between multiline and single-line versions of the same code.
 - [linediff](https://github.com/AndrewRadev/linediff.vim) lets you diff blocks of code instead of files.
+- [tagalong](https://github.com/AndrewRadev/tagalong.vim) automatically changes a closing HTML tags when you edit the opening one.
 - [inline_edit](https://github.com/AndrewRadev/inline_edit.vim) makes it easier to edit code that's embedded in other code, like script tags within HTML.
 - [switch](https://github.com/AndrewRadev/switch.vim) changes code in predetermined ways depending on what is currently under the cursor.
 - [sideways](https://github.com/AndrewRadev/sideways.vim) moves items in lists (argument lists, arrays) to the left and to the right.
 It also provides a text object for "item in argument list", which is arguably the more useful part of the plugin.